 Analysis: FLUE Policy 2.1.28 defines the purpose and parameters of the World Equestrian Center (WEC) land use designation, emphasizing support for equestrian-related development, mixed-use opportunities, and compatibility with both rural and urban contexts.
 The subject site lies within the Urban Growth Boundary (UGB) and adjacent to existing WEC-designated lands, making it a logical and appropriate expansion of the designation.
-The amendment would enable the applicant to integrate this ±250.86-acre area into the larger WEC development and accommodate new recreational and sports-oriented facilities such as an indoor arena, outdoor playing fields, and entertainment venues-uses that serve both community and tourism-based functions.
+The amendment would enable the applicant to increase the WEC-designated by ±250.86acres and accommodate indoor/outdoor sports/event/expo facilities to include outdoor fields for baseball, soccer, softball, football or polo uses, sports entertainment/expo venue areas, parking, and other supporting services.
+The anticipated facilities would act to fulfil a market need identified by Marion County's Visitors and Convention Bureau and would enable the facilities to complement the other existing WEC facilities increasing opportunities for mutually compatibility and complimentary activities - improving opportunities for internal capture while serving both the community and tourismbased functions.

-Although the current policy does not include sport facilities in the permitted uses, the applicant submitted a concurrent Comprehensive Plan Text Amendment (25-L01) to allow these additional uses under the WEC designation.
+Staff notes the current policy does not include sport facilities in the permitted uses as that is proposed by the applicant's concurrent Comprehensive Plan Text Amendment (25-L01) to allow these additional uses under the WEC designation (see underlined text above).
 Contingent upon the approval of the Text Amendment application, the map amendment is conditionally consistent with the policy.
-However, if the Board does not approve the Text Amendment (25-L01), this Map Amendment shall not be considered consistent.
-The applicant is also requesting a PUD amendment application and an updated Developer's Agreement to ensure that future development will occur under a coordinated and masterplanned process consistent with Marion County's Land Development Code.
+However, if the Board does not approve the Text Amendment (25-L01), this Map Amendment shall not be considered consistent with the Comprehensive Plan.
+The applicant is also requesting a PUD amendment application and an updated Development Agreement to ensure that future development will occur under a coordinated and master-planned process consistent with Marion County's Land Development Code.
 Three concurrent cases are under staff's review and will be analyzed and recommended with staff comments and conditions.
 The proposed amendment supports the long-term vision of the WEC as a regional economic, recreational, and equestrian destination.

 - c.
 FLUE Policy 5.1.2 on Review Criteria Changes to the Comprehensive Plan and Zoning Provides, "Before approval of a Comprehensive Plan Amendment (CPA), Zoning Change (ZC), or Special Use Permit (SUP), the applicant shall demonstrate that the proposed modification is suitable.
 The County shall review, and make a determination that the proposed modification is compatible with existing and planned development on the site and in the immediate vicinity, and shall evaluate its overall consistency with the Comprehensive Plan, Zoning, and LDC and potential impacts on, but not limited to the following: - 1.
 Market demand and necessity for the change; - 2.
 Availability and potential need for improvements to public or private facilities and services; - 3.
 Allocation and distribution of land uses and the creation of mixed-use areas; - 4.
 Environmentally sensitive areas, natural and historic resources, and other resources in the County; - 5.
-Agricultural activities and rural character of the area: - 6.
+Agricultural activities and rural character of the area; - 6.
 Prevention of urban sprawl, as defined by Ch.
 163, F.S.; - 7.
 Consistency with the UGB; - 8.
 Consistency with planning principles and regulations in the Comprehensive Plan, Zoning, and LDC; - 9.
 Compatibility with current uses and land uses in the surrounding area; - 10.
 Water Supply and Alternative Water Supply needs; and 12.
 Concurrency requirements.